-- (1) Legislative Intent.
+(1) Legislative Intent.
 The Common Council finds that it is in the public interest that the fullest opportunity be afforded to the people of Madison to petition their government and to express freely to City officials and employees their opinions on legislation and on all City policies and activities.
 The Common Council also recognizes the right of the people of Madison to know who seeks to influence the actions of their City government.
 The Council finds that, in order to preserve the integrity of the City's decision-making processes, it is necessary to establish a procedure whereby persons acting as lobbyists are required to provide to the public full information as to their identity, the identity of their principal, their expenditures and their lobbying activities.
+It is not the intent of this ordinance to discourage or limit the exercise of constitutional rights.

+(2) Definitions.

-It is not the intent of this ordinance to discourage or limit the exercise of constitutional rights. - (2) Definitions. - (a) "Administrative action" means the proposal, drafting, development, consideration, or issuance of staff recommendations, whether those recommendations are required by ordinance, or requested by the Mayor or by a board, committee, commission or the Common Council.
-"Administrative action" does not include a purely ministerial action by a City official or employee and it does not include action related to an enforcement action commenced by a written order, a citation, or a summons and complaint. - (b) "Agency" means any City department, division, board, commission, or committee. - (c) "Business entity" means any organization or enterprise operated for profit, including but not limited to a proprietorship, partnership, firm, business trust, joint venture, syndicate, corporation, limited liability company or association. - (d) "Business Owner" means an individual who is lobbying on behalf of a business corporation of which he/she owns more than fifty percent (50%) of the shares, of a firm of which he/she is the sole owner, or of a single member limited liability company of which he/she is the sole member, or of a partnership in which he/she is a general partner." - (e) "Legislative action" means the development, drafting, introduction, consideration, modification, adoption, rejection, review, enactment or defeat of any ordinance, resolution, amendment, report, nomination or other matter by the Common Council or by any board, committee or commission or committee or subcommittee thereof, or by a Common Council member acting in an official capacity.
-"Legislative action" also means the action of the mayor in approving or vetoing any ordinance or resolution, and the action of the mayor or any department, board, committee or commission or committee or subcommittee thereof in the development of a proposal for introduction to the Common Council. - (f) "Lobbying" means the practice of attempting to influence legislative or administrative action by oral, written or electronic communication with any City official, and includes time spent in preparation for such communication and appearances at public hearings or meetings or service on a committee in which such preparation or communication occurs.
-The term "lobbying" does not include actions by licensed attorneys, the performance of which is prohibited under Sec.
+- (a) "Administrative action" means the proposal, drafting, development, consideration, or issuance of staff recommendations, whether those recommendations are required by ordinance, or requested by the Mayor or by a board, committee, commission or the Common Council.
+"Administrative action" does not include a purely ministerial action by a City official or employee and it does not include action related to an enforcement action commenced by a written order, a citation, or a summons and complaint. - (b) "Agency" means any City department, division, board, commission, or committee. - (c) "Business entity" means any organization or enterprise, whether operated for profit or not for profit, including but not limited to a proprietorship, partnership, firm, business trust, joint venture, syndicate, corporation, cooperative, limited liability company or association. - (d) "Legislative action" means the development, drafting, introduction, consideration, modification, adoption, rejection, review, enactment or defeat of any ordinance, resolution, amendment, report, nomination or other matter by the Common Council or by any board, committee or commission or committee or subcommittee thereof, or by a Common Council member acting in an official capacity.
+"Legislative action" also means the action of the mayor in approving or vetoing any ordinance or resolution, and the action of the mayor or any department, board, committee or commission or committee or subcommittee thereof in the development of a proposal for introduction to the Common Council. - (e) "Lobbying" means the practice of attempting to influence legislative or administrative action by oral, written or electronic communication with any City official, and includes time spent in preparation for such communication and appearances at public hearings or meetings or service on a committee in which such preparation or communication occurs.
+Attorneys and architects are not exempt from this ordinance.
+However a certain limited area of actions taken by them are not considered lobbying: Tthe term "lobbying" does not include actions by licensed attorneys, the performance of which is prohibited under Sec.
 757.30, Wis.
 Stats., to persons not licensed as attorneys; it does not include the practice of architecture, as defined in Sec.
 443.01(5), Wis.
 Stats., and forbidden to unregistered persons under Sec.
 443.02(2), Wis.
 Stats.